astroumd/lmtoy/docs/wishlist.md

-# Adding another parameter to the gridding program
+# Procedure: Adding another parameter to the gridding program

 grid_map is probably the worst, it requires 8 times a similar